|

 cathode and grid, with a dime to show the scale.
 The

-cathode tube is made of nickel.
+is made of nickel.
+In the right-hand photo the

 oxide material has flaked completely off.
 This is an

-"indirectly heated cathode."
+"indirectly heated" cathode.
 In antique and low voltage

-can only give off so many electrons.
-The invention of the
+can only give off so many electrons, even if it's coated

 development. |